 Overview of Windows 10 Pro

 Windows 10 Pro edition includes all features of Windows 10 Home, with additional capabilities that are oriented towards business environments, such as Active Directory, Remote Desktop, BitLocker, Hyper-V, and Windows Defender Device Guard.
-Microsoft Windows 10 Pro has all the features that are available in Home edition of Windows 10.
+Microsoft Windows 10 Pro has all the features that are available in the Home edition of Windows 10.
 It is known for its reliability, stability, and performance.
-It is also known for its user-friendly interface and most stunning GUI.
-Performance of the system is doubled as compared to devices using other operating systems offered by Microsoft Windows.
+It is also known for its user-friendly interface and stunning GUI.
+The performance of the system is doubled as compared to devices using other operating systems offered by Microsoft Windows.

 Small businesses and other small institutes can take advantage of cloud storage services.
 Managing your data is easy these days with Windows 10 Pro cloud storage feature offered by Microsoft.
 Pro users can have access to their data everywhere thanks to cloud storage technologies.
 These storages are totally safe to use and are very easy to manage.
 You can keep your data on the cloud servers without the threat of being stolen.
 Google Drive and Microsoft OneDrive offer cloud storage, other cloud storage services are also available.